bayes-bats/cnn-onion/data/student-survey.md

 What aspects of this activity have impacted your learning negatively?

-Any other comments you have about this activity?
+What is your overall opinion of this activity?

 Do you have any recommendations on how this activity can be improved for future students?